 Yes.
 In fact, she is required to come to court on child-related matters, unless the court excuses her or the parties agree for her not to appear.
 She will deliver to the judge written reports concerning the child’s best interest.
 She has the right to cross-examine witnesses.
 She does all of this to advocate for the child and the child’s best interest.

-While the guardian can’t make recommendations to the court (except under certain circumstances), her final written report may contain conclusions based on facts uncovered during her investigation.
-Her investigation and the conclusions she reaches help the court make decisions about custody, visitation, and potentially other issues.
+While the guardian can’t make recommendations as to the ultimate issue of custody to the court (except under certain circumstances), her final written report may contain recommendations based on facts uncovered during her investigation.
+Her investigation and the recommendations she makes help the court make decisions about custody, visitation, and potentially other issues.

 Custody and visitation cases are challenging, and if you are faced with one, please do not hesitate to contact the lawyers of Holland & Usry, P.A. at 864.582.0416 or toll-free at 877.230.1841.